If you’re dealing with a difficult breakup right now, it can be very comforting to know how long it takes to get over your ex.

 6. Make a life vision for your ideal future (excluding your ex)

 Without having a plan for a better future your odds for creating it are small.

 Not knowing what you want in the future is like going to the airport without knowing where to go, you might as well end up in Africa of all the places.

-Creating a life vision for yourself after the breakup is a great way to gain clarity and figure out what it is that you really want out of life.
-Writing down your ideal future will push you to look forward instead of being stuck living of old memories from the past.
+Creating a life vision for yourself after the breakup is a great way to gain clarity and figure out what it is that you want out of life.
+Writing down your ideal future will push you to look forward instead of being stuck living with old memories from the past.

 On the other hand, a vision is focused on what you are going to create for yourself, what you are going to get and give to others.
 A vision works when it gets you going and makes you excited when reading it out loud.

-It’s about creating pictures in your mind and writing them down in a way that really excites you.
+It’s about creating pictures in your mind and writing them down in a way that excites you.
 So when you feel fed up with the past you have something exciting to move towards.

 Below you find a link to a practical guide on how to write your life vision.

 - No Contact Period – Quiz

 - 10 Negative Truths About My Ex – Practical Guide